How Former Ambassador Marie Yovanovitch Became a Target in Ukraine

 Yovanovitch was focused on corruption.
 On March 5, 2019, she gave a speech alleging that Ukraine's government was backsliding in its efforts against corruption.
 "It is increasingly clear," she said, "that Ukraine's once-in-a-generation opportunity for change has not yet resulted in the anti-corruption or rule of law reforms that Ukrainians expect or deserve."

-Attacks in Conservative Media
+Attacks in conservative nedia

 Soon after this speech, Lutsenko struck back, suggesting the U.S. ambassador was really the corrupt one.
 On March 20, he spoke to Hill TV and claimed that Yovanovitch had given him a list of people not to prosecute.